 Lining the tart tins

-I used a cupcake tray to make these as this is the most accessible mould for all of you, but if you have access to them definitely use egg tart moulds!
+I used a muffin pan or cupcake tray to make these as this is the most accessible mould for all of you, but if you have access to them definitely use egg tart moulds!
 These have a wider lip for more custard filling and a higher ratio of flaky tart crust.
 Either one will work great so use what you have on hand.

 When lining the tins cut the log of pastry into 12 equal rounds, then flatten each between your palms.
 Place the flattened circle in the centre of the cupcake cavity/egg tart mould and starting from the centre work the dough out to the edges using your thumbs.